 - Monthly Men’s Roundtable: A monthly roundtable for men who provide services to men and fathers in various capacities.

 - Men@Work: Seminars and community workshops held in each borough on masculinity, male socialization and ending violence against women.

 - Hombres Dialogando: A Spanish-language program that focuses on psycho-education and capacity-building for peer educators with a focus on manhood, fatherhood, and relationships with partners.

 - Men & Women as Allies: A workplace/union initiative that trains management and employees to ally on workplace/domestic violence/bullying behavior.

-- Understanding Men who Batter & Abuse: A 12-week training program that critically examines the gender, cultural and historical belief systems that can lead to family violence.
+- Understanding Men who Batter & Abuse: A 2-day introductory course that critically examines the gender, cultural and historical belief systems that can lead to family violence.
 It explores how men who are marginalized in society maintain power, male privilege and entitlement within their intimate and communal relationships.
 Participants review prevention and intervention strategies available to men and fathers to stop abusive cycles of behavior and help build and maintain amicable relationships, where appropriate, while keeping keep women and children safe.

 - Batterer’s Intervention Training: Building upon the themes in Understanding Men Who Batter and Abuse, participants develop the in-depth knowledge and skills required to lead batters intervention groups.
 Co-ed facilitation is emphasized and participants learn role play and theatre techniques that model healthy relationships.